This feature requires a Starter, Standard, Advanced, Plus, Pro, Business, Premium, or Enterprise membership.

 Custom logo is only available to Pro users and above.
 We recommend using transparent 200×200 PNG files for best results.

-With domain-level privacy, you can specify the websites that are permitted to embed your video.
+With domain-level privacy, you can specify and manage up to 50 domains where your video can be embedded.
 Any sites that are not on your list will receive an error message when they attempt to embed it.
-Take that, unauthorized sites!

 To easily apply the same custom embed settings to multiple videos, you can create an embed preset under the Videos tab in your Account settings.
 Click "+Add new preset," name it, make your customization choices, and hit the Save button (you have the option to apply your new preset to all your videos by checking the box next to "Also apply to all existing videos").